officeharukaze/ToremaruUtil/README.md

 ### Overview

 ToremaruUtil is a small Android library that displays the app name and version (optionally with a build number) as a compact overlay in the bottom-right corner of the screen.
-It is intended for quick verification during development.
+Use it for quick verification during development.

 ### Quick start (development)